Field Notes

 Marblehead Neck runs 2 weeks late

 Coastal microclimate.
-Soil warms slower, growth starts later, fall lasts longer.
 All your timing shifts about two weeks compared to inland Salem or Beverly.

 Salem Transfer Station: Saturdays 7–3, Sundays 9–5

-Yard waste and cardboard only during the open season (April through mid-December).
+Yard waste and cardboard only during the open season.
 Bring ID.
 Branches over 2 inches not accepted.

 Beverly's two-barrel limit is strict

-Two 32-gallon barrels at 40 lbs max each.
-Anything over needs a $10 overflow bag from approved retailers.
+Two barrels at 40 lbs max each.
+Anything over needs an overflow bag — check the City of Beverly site for current pricing and where to buy them.

 Hazardous waste day = late April

-Salem and Beverly run a reciprocal HHW day for residents of both towns, typically the fourth Saturday in April.
-Plan paint disposal, propane tanks, and old chemicals around this date.
+Salem and Beverly run a reciprocal HHW day for residents of both towns.

 Dig Safe 811 — 72 hours before any digging

 Stump grinding, fence posts, anything that disturbs soil.
-Mandatory, free, and prevents you from hitting a gas or electric line.
+Mandatory, free, prevents you from hitting a gas line.